OnCrew vs voicemail

 Will OnCrew sound robotic to callers?

-Callers get a clear, conversational greeting in your business name.
-The AI asks the same questions a contractor dispatcher would ask, captures intake, and ends the call with a clean handoff to your team.
-The point is not to fool the caller.
-The point is to capture them so a real person on your team can call back.
+Callers get a clear greeting in your business name.
+The AI asks configured contractor-intake questions, captures the caller's details, and ends with a handoff to your team.
+The point is not to fool the caller; it is to capture useful details so a real person can follow up.

 What if the caller wants a human right now?

-OnCrew can be set up to route callers who say they want a human to your on-call line, or to capture them as urgent and alert your team to call back.
-You define the rules during the guided setup.
+OnCrew can be configured to route callers who say they want a human to your on-call line, or to mark the call as urgent and send your team a handoff.
+You define the rules during guided setup.

 How quickly can OnCrew replace voicemail?